 After the kneading process was through, we touched and handled the dough to see how elastic and smooth it was, and looked for any remaining bits of dough that might have stuck to the bowl.
 We awarded top grades to mixers with the smoothest and most resilient dough, and the cleanest bowl since that means everything was properly mixed.

 Using the paddle attachment, we made a batch of basic cookie dough in each mixer, then added chocolate chips.
 Among other things, we noted whether the mixer lets you begin slowly to keep ingredients nicely in the bowl and avoid a flour shower, and whether we could incorporate chocolate chips without grinding them into sprinkles.
 We gave top marks to mixers that did not expel flour everywhere as we added dry ingredients, incorporated the chips in gently and, most importantly, fully mixed all the ingredients.

-We used the whisk attachment to whip four ounces of room-temperature egg whites to examine each mixer's ability to volumize egg whites by whipping air into them.
+We used the whisk attachment to whip four ounces of room-temperature egg whites to examine each mixer's ability to add volume to egg whites by whipping air into them.
 The goal was to get stiff peaks.
-The best stand mixers created the greatest amount of poufy volume and did this in the time we set, which was four minutes.
-Again, best marks went to the mixers that performed well in the time set.
-We also ranked mixers for the volume of poufy egg whites each produced and whether the egg whites were whipped to the stiff peak stage.
+The best stand mixers created the greatest amount of volume and did this in the least amount of time.